-The pADLTM-20c phagemid is a type 3+3 phage display vector with a cloning site for display on the N-terminal side of the full-length gene III protein.
+The pADL[TM]-22c phagemid is a type 3+3 phage display vector with a cloning site for display on the N-terminal side of the fulllength gene III protein.
 Secretion in the periplasm of the fusion protein is driven by the PelB leader peptide.
-A HIS tag followed by an amber codon are conveniently located before the gene III protein.
-Phage display will be done using bacterial strains that suppress the amber codon while growth on non-suppressive strains will result in the expression of free scFvs or Fab fragments in the periplasm space.
+A HIS tag and a HA tag followed by an amber codon are conveniently located before the gene III protein.
+Phage display will be done using bacterial strains that suppress the amber codon while growth on non-suppressive strains will result in the expression of free scFvs or Fab fragments in the periplasm space; a classical application of this vector is the production of free scFv and detection of its binding through the HA tag.

-The pADLTM-2x phagemid vector series offers optimal characteristics for phage display with optimized expression of the fusion protein for strong display, suppressible amber codon to direct the fusion either as a gene III fusion or as a secreted free entity, cloning site amenable to multiple cloning strategies and varied linker and display options.
+The pADL[TM]-2x phagemid vector series offers optimal characteristics for phage display with optimized expression of the fusion protein for strong display, suppressible amber codon to direct the fusion either as a gene III fusion or as a secreted free entity, cloning site amenable to multiple cloning strategies and varied linker and display options.
 The fusion protein is under the control of the lac promoter, allowing metabolic repression by glucose and induction by IPTG.
 A copy of the lambda t1 terminator located downstream gene III prevents leakiness of the transcription during induction, in particular preventing excessive expression of the beta-lactamase and rapid consumption of ampicillin.